Showmick119/Core-ML-Algorithms-From-Scratch/linear_regression/readme.md

 ### Concepts Implemented
 - Stochastic Gradient Descent
+  - The process of iteratively updating the parameters (weights and the bias term), such that you minimize your cost function, and reach it's global minima.
 - Cost Functions
+  - Using mean squared error to calculate the error in your current predictions, against the target values.
 - Feature Scaling Using Zscore Normalization
+  - Important for normalizing features and making sure they are all in a similar range, and can get weights assigned to them accordingly.
 - Regularization
+  - The process of slightly minimizing your parameters, such that your model does not overfit to the training data and hinder it's ability to generalize.
 - Learning Rate Selection
+  - Very crucial, as picking a value too small can significantly increase the training time, which can increase computational and overhead costs.
+Whereas, choosing a value to large, can cause the cost function to oscillate throughtout iterations of the gradient descent, and ultimately diverge, instead of converging to the global minima.
 - Lambda Selection
+  - Picking a value too small can bring no change, and leave the problem of overfitting unadressed.
+However, picking a value too large, will minimize the parameters too much, leading to underfitting, where the model performs poorly on both training and test data.